YCAMInterlab/Duration/README.md

 #### Audio

-Audio track allows for visualizing an audio waveform and playing back sound through Duration along with your tracks.
+Audio track allows for visualizing an audio waveform, sound playback, and FFT data sent through OSC.
 Currently only one audio track is allowed per project, and the duration of the project is fixed to the length of the audio track.

 ### Setting the duration